GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 *   Keys that are created or modified after the library is initialized will be stale if `refresh_interval_secs` is unspecified, or else will take up to that amount of time to become up-to-date in the library.

+## Other notes

+For multi-part crypto operations, the library caches input data and parameters in memory (up to a max buffer, depending on the specific crypto operation and algorithm), before sending the request to Cloud KMS.
+This is required for these operations to fit in the current APIs exposed by Cloud KMS.

 [gcp-authn-getting-started]: https://cloud.google.com/docs/authentication/getting-started
 [gcp-authn-prod]: https://cloud.google.com/docs/authentication/production